autotwin/mesh/doc/sphere_mesh_refinement.md

 * Mesh refinement (traditionally used to reach convergence of displacement, stress, or strain results) may be contraindicated for all-element population MSJ quality improvement.
 * A tradeoff between median MSJ and minimum MSJ is seen, indicating that a balance between a median MSJ and a minimum MSJ that is sufficiently near 1.0 (ideal) is required.
 * All median and minimum values found in the present studies are sufficient for solving involving time stepping.
-However, the bloat of elements at high resolution, with their associated longer solve times, indicates that lower refinement meshes may be sufficient for use in simulations, as MSJ quality metrics actually improve for lower refinement cases for this study.
+However, the bloat of elements at high resolution, with their associated longer solve times, indicates that lower refinement meshes may be sufficient for use in simulations, as MSJ quality metrics actually improve for lower refinement cases considered in this study.

 ### Limitations